Privacy Policy

 15.1 Privacy Officer

-Cyient’s Privacy Officer shall be the single point of contact for all queries on HIPAA-related matters for Cyient.
-Please find the contact details in section 16:
+Cyient’s Privacy Officer shall be the single point of contact for all queries related to HIPAA matters for Cyient.
+Please find the contact details in Section 16.The Privacy Officer is also responsible for:

-• compliance with the Privacy Rule;
+- Compliance with the Privacy Rule;

-• establishing a breach notification process and coordinating with the Covered Entity on any breaches;
+- Establishing a breach notification process and coordinating with the Covered Entity on any breaches;

-• developing a training program; and
+- Developing a training program; and

-• monitoring changes in the law and procedures that affect PHI.
+- Monitoring changes in the law and procedures that affect PHI.

 15.2 Business Associate Agreements

-Cyient does not receive, access, use or otherwise process PHI without a Business Associate Agreement (BAA).
+Cyient does not receive, access, use, or otherwise process PHI without a Business Associate Agreement (BAA).
 The BAA ensures that the PHI received from a Covered Entity or Business Associate (hereinafter the Cyient “customer”) is properly safeguarded in accordance with the applicable provisions of the HIPAA Privacy Rule, Security Rule, and the Health Information Technology for Economic and Clinical Health Act (“HITECH Act”).

 The Privacy Officer shall maintain a log of all BAAs and manage any compliance requirements specified in such BAAs.